kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

             [randr]
             screen=0

-    - Add to autostart XFCE4
+    - Add to autostart XFCE4 if you want in `Applications -> Settings -> Session and Startup -> Application autostart`.
+Set command as `redshift &`.
+I assume that the configuration file is present and correct.

     - Sources
         - [Redshift config file location](https://wiki.archlinux.org/index.php/Redshift#Configuration)